ajinabraham/SafeDOM/README.md

 # SafeDOM
-An attempt to prevent DOM XSS.
+An failed attempt to prevent DOM XSS.
-ALPHA Build.

 Inspired form Nafeez's work Hookish (http://hookish.skepticfx.com/), I was working on a project called SafeDOM.
 A library that protects from DOM XSS automatically.
 It was just an attempt but it failed pathetically because browsers are selfish about standards and JS is mad by nature.